What is the philosophy of Counseling Services?

 In the Wellness Center, counseling is provided by three full-time salaried staff, who are required to cover the office during hours of operation and to conduct evening and weekend programs as needed for training and educational purposes.
 Counselors are available evenings by appointment, but, limitations in funding and personnel prohibit additional evening hours or weekend hours.
 (Note: The same situation applies to Health Services staff).

-Public Safety and Residence Life Staff have phone numbers to access the Coordinator of Counseling Services at home on weekends.
+Public Safety and Residence Life Staff have phone numbers to access the on call counselor in the evening and on weekends.
 If the counselor is at home and available she will respond to evening or weekend emergencies.
 However, if she is not available, a student in the greater Manchester area can contact the 24 hour crisis line at the Greater Manchester Mental Health Center (603 668-4111) and obtain services through their Emergency Services Department.
 Students outside of the Greater Manchester area can access services through their local Community Mental Health Center.

 Are the staff aware of the role and purpose counseling plays in different cultures?